Engineering (ENGR)

 ENGR 2300.
 Materials Engineering.

-Course topics include structure, properties and behavior of engineering materials including metals, polymers, composites and ceramics.
+This course covers topics including structure, properties and behavior of engineering materials including metals, polymers, composites, and ceramics.
 Mechanical, electrical, magnetic, thermal, and optical properties are covered.
-Prerequisites: [CHEM 1135 or CHEM 1141] and [CHEM 1335 or CHEM 1341] both with grades of "D" or better.
+Prerequisite: [CHEM 1335 and CHEM 1135] or [CHEM 1341 and CHEM 1141] with grades of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.